Platelet-derived growth factor: Research

 Like many other growth factors that have been linked to disease, PDGF and its receptors have provided a market for receptor antagonists to treat disease.
 Such antagonists include (but are not limited to) specific antibodies that target the molecule of interest, which act only in a neutralizing manner.

 The "c-Sis" oncogene is derived from PDGF.

 Age related downregulation of the PDGF receptor on islet beta cells has been demonstrated to prevent islet beta cell proliferation in both animal and human cells and its re-expression triggered beta cell proliferation and corrected glucose regulation via insulin secretion.

 A non-viral PDGF "bio patch" can regenerate missing or damaged bone by delivering DNA in a nano-sized particle directly into cells via genes.
 Repairing bone fractures, fixing craniofacial defects and improving dental implants are among potential uses.
 The patch employs a collagen platform seeded with particles containing the genes needed for producing bone.
-In experiments, it new bone fully covered skull wounds in test animals and stimulated growth in human bone marrow stromal cells.
+In experiments, new bone fully covered skull wounds in test animals and stimulated growth in human bone marrow stromal cells.

 The addition of PDGF at specific time‐points has been shown to stabilise vasculature in collagen‐glycosaminoglycan scaffolds.